 Increasing educator knowledge is Step 1 of Trauma-Skilled Schools and focuses on the effects of chronic stress and trauma on brain development and behavior and how these effects manifest in the classroom.
 It establishes the baseline language that all staff need for understanding and effective classroom management.
 The course examines the effectiveness of Trauma-Skilled as a Tier 1 strategy.

-Course 1: Trauma-Skilled Schools (Overview)Contains 20 Component(s)
+Course 1: Trauma-Skilled Schools (Overview)Contains 20 Component(s), Includes Credits

 This course gives an overview of the process for building a trauma-skilled plan that fits your school or district and how to implement and maintain the plan.
 Designed as an introduction to the Trauma-Skilled Schools Model, the course previews content from each of the five steps outlined in the model itself.
 Current systems are examined and the need for a trauma-skilled educator training is addressed.